Trainees wanted: Career orientation in the care sector

 "We've opened doors at the schools.
 The micro-projects with healthcare facilities should become an integral part of career guidance," says project manager Salewski happily.

-She also hopes that more schools will make use of the website.
+She also hopes that even more schools will take advantage of the offer through the website.

 Action days in healthcare facilities, digital tasks and a learning workshop to borrow help pupils to explore their interests and strengths in a very practical way.
 Materials for schools and healthcare facilities are also available on the website.

-"We are grateful for this form of mediation," reports Alexandr Vogelsang, Managing Director of the care provider Medizin Mobil, one of the project's first six practice partners.
+"We are grateful for this form of placement," reports Alexandr Vogelsang, Managing Director of care provider Medizin Mobil, one of the project's first six practice partners.

-Other healthcare facilities and nursing services from the Hanover region are also welcome to become practice partners and attract young people for training in nursing.
+Other healthcare facilities and care services in the Hannover Region are also welcome to become practice partners and attract young people to training in the care sector.

 Press contact